Optimize provisioned throughput cost in Azure Cosmos DB

 Partitioning strategy and provisioned throughput costs

 Good partitioning strategy is important to optimize costs in Azure Cosmos DB.
 Ensure that there is no skew of partitions, which are exposed through storage metrics.
 Ensure that there is no skew of throughput for a partition, which is exposed with throughput metrics.
-Ensure that there is no skew towards particular partition keys.
-Dominant keys in storage are exposed through metrics but the key will be dependent on your application access pattern.
+Ensure that there's no skew towards particular partition keys.
+Dominant keys in storage are exposed through metrics but the key is dependent on your application access pattern.
 It's best to think about the right logical partition key.
 A good partition key is expected to have the following characteristics:

 • Choose a partition key that spreads workload evenly across all partitions and evenly over time.
 In other words, you shouldn't have some keys to with majority of the data and some keys with less or no data.